 We hadn’t long lived in our new home.
 Everything was still shiny and new.
+I remember I kept yearning for my favourite and my most comforting smells, but they were missing in this new home.
 My heart was aching.
 I wanted to be where we once lived, where we were the happiest.

 I came across this particular page full of my parents’ wedding photos.
 I looked at these beautiful pictures for a while, caressing them with my little fingers.
 I admired the way my parents looked; they both looked so young and stunning.
 I looked at the dates written under the photos and I got intrigued.
 My parents got married in January and I was born in August.

 I piped up: “Ah, you never told me that I was a premature baby!”

 My mum went bright red in her face, she mumbled something and left the living room very quickly; she apparently suddenly had something to do.
 Dad found this whole situation very amusing.
 He laughed and laughed.
 He eventually said: “There was nothing premature about your birth.
 Everything was done and happened on time, and at the right time.”
 He winked & carried on giggling.
 Mum was nowhere to be seen ;-).

 My mum was only eighteen when she had me, and dad was only twenty-one.
 Two years later they had my brother.